U.S. Departure and Re-entry

-- 5 Month Rule: If you will be outside the U.S. more than 5 months, your I-20 will automatically expire, regardless of the date of the travel signature.
+- Students with a F-1 visa: If you will be outside the U.S. more than 5 months, your I-20 will automatically expire, regardless of the date of the travel signature.
 You will need to pay a new SEVIS fee and receive a new I-20.

 Forgot your I-20 or DS-2019 Form: